boytchev/mannequin.js/README.md

 The first parameter of `recolor` is the color of the main section of the joint.
 The second parameter is the colour of the spherical section of the body part.

-The tip of the fingers are accessed via `figure.fingers.tips`.
+The tips of the fingers are accessed via `fingers.tips`.

 ### Hiding body parts